rubendax/bossa-web/example/README.md

 | Firefox | - | ❌ Not supported |
 | Safari | - | ❌ Not supported |
 | Internet Explorer | - | ❌ Not supported |

-## Troubleshooting

-### "Device not supported" Error

-- Make sure you have an ATSAMD21-based device
-- Try manually entering bootloader mode (double-tap reset)
-- Check that you're selecting the correct serial port

-### Browser Shows "Not Supported" Error

-- Use Chrome, Edge, or Opera
-- Make sure you're using a recent version (Chrome 89+, Edge 89+, Opera 75+)

 ### Auto-Reset Fails